betrusted-io/xous-book/src/ch09-01-basis.md

 The virtual memory layout of every Basis is identical.

-A `VPAGE` in Basis space is is 0xFE0 (4,064) bytes long, which is equal to a `PAGE` of 4096 minus 32 bytes of encryption + journal overhead.
+A `VPAGE` in Basis space is 0xFE0 (4,064) bytes long, which is equal to a `PAGE` of 4096 minus 32 bytes of encryption + journal overhead.

 4064 is nice because it has convenient factors: 1, 2, 4, 8, 16, 32, 127, 254, 508, 1016, 2032, 4064.